nikscave/cavian/README.md

 Yellow denotes which group/preset/channel to assign.
 Unselecting will assign chosen step to ALL group/presets/channels depending on what you uncheck.
 Once you have chosen a step to assign probability to, adjusting the **SWING** encoder commits % prob to that step.

 **Reset In** - had forgotten to implement this!
-Sending a 5v or less trigger into Reset In jack will mimic pressing the reset button.
+Sending a 12v or less trigger into Reset In jack will mimic pressing the reset button.
 Amended the logic to reset to first PRESET in loop. active group will persist.
+The input protection is a la Hagiwo, and I've not fried any of my arduinos yet ;-)

 **Save Banks** - when turning cavian off in vertical mode, right hand side buttons denote active bank 1 through 8.
 Now there are 63 save points in each bank!
 Plenty!
 Top left 3 buttons are Load/Save/Delete. there is no undo, so press carefully.